yagnadeepxo/challenge/full-stack-challenge/README.md

 - `tokens.json` contains a few example tokens you can use within the challenge.
 These will be the initial data for your db, and needs to be seeded `npx prisma db seed`
 - RPC URL / token price, token data, NFTs, transaction history etc. (any external APIs of your choice)
+- Chain: any 1 chain of your choice

 ### Demo